 So you want to buy a property?
 Then you’ll probably need some sort of mortgage.
 But which sort?
-An independent mortgage adviser can help you work out the most suitable type for you, and – even more importantly – help you get it.
+Here you can find out about the different types of mortgage, include:

 Most mortgages are used to buy homes, but other kinds enable you to buy property to let, or business premises such as offices or shops.
-The right mortgage for you will depend both on your circumstances and what you’re hoping to do.
+The other big difference is how you repay your loan.
+This quick introduction will help you find the right kind for you.

 I’m buying a home